DataDog/Dash-2020-UX-workshop-2-scenarios/move-fast/3-advanced-e2e.md

 ### Validate the discount code

 Now that we have the discount code extracted into a variable, let's make sure it's a valid code according to the discount service.
-For this, we are going to use an HTTP request step inside our browser test, to query directly the discount service, and make an assertion on the presence of the extracted code in the returned valid code.
+For this, we will use an HTTP request step inside our browser test, query the discount service directly, and make an assertion on the presence of the extracted code in the returned valid code.

 Let's create an HTTP request step by clicking on the _HTTP Request_ button.
 ![](assets/synthetics-elm-http-1.png)